josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 *   You used a [property binding](guide/property-binding) to give the parent `HeroesComponent` control over the child `HeroDetailComponent`.

-*   You used the [`@Input` decorator][AioGuideComponentUsageSendDataToChild] to make the `hero` property available for binding by the external `HeroesComponent`.
+*   You used the [`@Input` decorator][AioGuideComponentUseSendDataToChild] to make the `hero` property available for binding by the external `HeroesComponent`.

 <!-- links -->

-[AioGuideComponentUsageSendDataToChild]: guide/component/component-usage-send-data-to-child
+[AioGuideComponentUseSendDataToChild]: guide/component/component-use-send-data-to-child

 <!-- "Send data to a child component | Angular" -->